Mohit20Kumar/Mohit20Kumar/README.md

 - 👯 I’m looking to collaborate on **Web Development Projects.**

-- 💬 Ask me about **Anything related to Web Development and Secrets of Life.**
+- 💬 Ask me **Anything related to Web Development and Secrets of Life.**

 - 📫 How to reach me **mohitkumar20021220@gmail.com**